shinomineko/k8s/k8s.md

 - Services

 ---
+class:  middle, center

-# To understand Kubernetes, we must first understand 2 things
+### To understand Kubernetes, we must first understand 2 things: Containers and Orchestration

-- Containers
-- Orchestration

 ---